CAlamosV/Children-and-Parents-Labor-Supply/README.md

 - utils.py: Contains utility functions used throughout the analysis.

 ### Empirical Strategy

-I follow [Angrist and Evans (1998)](http://piketty.pse.ens.fr/fichiers/enseig/ecoineg/articl/AngristEvans1998.pdf) and use 1980 census data to estimate the effect of having children on labor supply.

-In particular, I exploit the fact that if the first two children in a family are of the same sex, the probability of having a third child is higher.
+I exploit the fact that if the first two children in a family are of the same sex, the probability of having a third child is higher.
-I use this exogenous variation in number of children to estimate the effect of having a third child on labor supply through an Instrumental Variables (IV) approach.
+Using this exogenous variation in the number of children in a household, I use an IV approach to estimate the effect of having a third child on labor supply.
 I estimate my results separately for all women, married women, and husbands.

 The empirical specification is as follows: